An unrivalled immersion into myth, wilderness and soul.

 Central to this is the notion that culture and wildness have experienced an artificial separation, and that both initiation and myth can create what Shaw calls a Culture of Wildness.
 It is such a culture that the school and its scholars endeavour to raise up.

-The school is focused on a five-weekend programme – the next will begin in the spring of 2022.
-Each weekend will entail the telling of myth(s) or fairy tale(s), and then response and study to it.
+The school is focused on a five-weekend programme Stalking the Rebel Soul – the next will begin in September 2023.
+Each weekend will entail the telling of myth(s) or fairy tale(s) by Dr Martin Shaw, and then response and study to it.
 In the spirit of the ancient Bardic schools, woven through our time together is time alone in the outdoors, “walking the story”; tracking the mythology of a landscape and the landscape of a mythology.
 This is a sophisticated practice.
 Over the gatherings quite a braided knot of relationship is formed between the story of your own life and the great ocean of these epic tales.

 The atmosphere is convivial, studious and lively in appropriate measure.
 It’s a mighty thing.
 It’s a migratory voyage through the grandeur of language, mythos and place.

-Over 2022 there will be a programme of courses offered by the school.
-Currently dates are fixed for the flagship 5-weekend programme and a summer school – a four-night residential.
-There may be day events and stand alone weekends, sign up to the newsletter on the bottom banner to be kept updated or contact .
+Over 2023 there will be a programme of courses offered by the school.
+Alongside the flagship 5-weekend programme there is also a summer school in June – a four-night residential.
+There will also be day events and one or two stand alone weekends.
+Keep an eye on the events page for updates or sign up to the school newsletter here to receive the latest course news.
+Dr Martin Shaw’s books and free resources can be found at his small publishing house Cista Mystica.
+Further inquiries can be sent to .

 “It’s been necessary soul food plain and simple.
 Martin creates a space where story and nature walk side by side, where we take a step into the myth world and find that we are on a journey that our souls have been crying out for.
 It has been an unexpected deep dive into the unknown, and has woven the world of myth into my everyday life in a way that I didn't know was possible before.”